Campus Life intuitively obvious

 12

-Ben over 9 years ago
+Ben almost 10 years ago

 Thank you to the professors who wrote this for sharing your thoughts with the MIT community.
 In spite of the deep importance of issues of race and police brutality, in spite of the highly visible murders of Trayvon Martin, Mike Brown, Eric Garner, Tamir Rice, and so many others, and in spite of numerous massive protests, many institutions across the United States have been silent.
 Until now, MIT has been no exception.
 I hope this article, and other efforts on campus, lead to more awareness, dialogue, and action.